 By GCache Method

-West Bend is an easy drive from my home in Chicagoland, as it is just 30 miles north of Milwaukee.
-It didn’t take a lot of convincing to get my best geocaching buddy, Donny_JGC to agree to a two-night Wisconsin adventure to the Geocaching Capital of the Midwest.
-We arrived in the Geocaching capital of the Midwest and headed straight for the first cache on the GeoTour.
+West Bend Wisconsin is an easy drive from my home in the Chicago suburbs and it is just 30 miles north of Milwaukee.
+It didn’t take a lot of convincing to get my best geocaching buddy, Donny_JGD to agree to a two-night Wisconsin adventure to West Bend Wisconsin as it is known to be the Geocaching Capital of the Midwest.
+We arrived in West Bend and headed straight for the first cache on the GeoTour.
 GCTOUR1 was the perfect place to begin our visit to West Bend, as the Chamber of Commerce is a wealth of information on the area and even gave us a Four Season GeoTour game card!

 The Four Seasons GeoTour consists of 20 caches which took us on a highlights tour of West Bend.
 The stops included points of interest, beautiful parks and even historic burial grounds.
 We spent most of the first day working our way through the tour.
 Learning there are more than 1,700 caches within a 10 mile radius of downtown, we were easily distracted by several caches that were not a part of the tour.

 After a pretty successful run, we decided to head to our campground and get set up.
 We grilled hamburgers in the Dutch oven which was quick and delicious.
 After dinner, we decided to take advantage of the long summer day and head back out to grab a few more caches.
 We wrapped up day one with: